 - My rice recipe is made using basmati rice, but, you can also use long grain white rice too.

-- The cloves, cinnamon and cardamom are optional, but, I highly recommend adding them to the rice because they provide a wonderful aroma
+- The cloves, cinnamon, and cardamom are optional, but, I highly recommend adding them to the rice because they provide a wonderful aroma

 - Use the saffron you can afford.
 The (Affiliate Link) Afghan grade of saffron is the best saffron in the world, but, you will have to sell your limbs to buy it.
-(Affiliate Link) Spanish saffron is the most common variety and easily available anywhere.
+(Affiliate Link) Spanish saffron is the most common variety and is easily available anywhere.
 That’s what I used in this recipe.

 - Make sure your cooked rice is still hot when you add the saffron to it.
 It will easily “stain” the rice and not ruin the flavor